mathieulrl/mempool_tracker/README.md

 - If the last value of the first witness vector is not 1, it considers the transaction interesting and adds it to `tab_interesting_tx`.
 - It prints relevant information, including the transaction ID and fees.

+## transaction

+This is code, that we first try to just build a "Normal" transaction from scratch.

 ## transaction2

 This Rust code creates a Bitcoin transaction from scratch using the Electrum wallet.
-The program generates a new wallet, obtains a new address, and then builds a transaction to send funds to a specified address.
+The program generates a new wallet, obtains a new address, and then builds a transaction "AnyoneCanSpend" to send funds to a specified address.
 Additionally, it modifies the script pubkey of one of the transaction outputs for demonstration purposes.
 The transaction is signed, finalized, and broadcasted to the Bitcoin testnet.

 ## wif